-Recognition and measurement of identifiable assets acquired and liabilities assumed from the business combination

-Refer to notes 3 (a) and 5 to the financial statements

-During the year 2021, the Group acquired the business in Russia.
+Recognition and measurement of identifiable assets the business combination acquired and liabilities assumed from Refer to notes 3 (a) and 5 to the financial statements 5 The key audit matter How the matter was addressed in the audit During the year 2021, the Group acquired the business in Russia.
 At the reporting date, the Group is still assessing the fair value of the net assets acquired.
 Management has provisionally estimated the fair value of the identifiable assets acquired and liabilities assumed from the business combination for accounting record.
 I considered this as the key audit matter because the accounting for the business combination is complex and the identification and fair value measurement of assets acquired and liabilities assumed requires significant judgment.

-- involving KPMG valuation specialist to evaluate the valuation methodology and the identification of significant assets acquired and liabilities assumed and inquiring about the qualifications and independence of the independent valuers of the Group; - evaluating the key assumptions used by the Group in determining the fair value based on information in the valuation report from an independent valuer such as discount rate, long-term growth rates, tax rates, and the estimation of the future business operating results; - evaluating the appropriateness in identification of significant assets acquired and liabilities assumed prepared by the Group and inquiring of management for methodologies used in assessing the estimated fair value; and - evaluating the adequacy of the disclosures in accordance with the relevant Thai Financial Reporting Standards.
+My audit procedures included the following: involving KPMG valuation specialist to evaluate the valuation methodology and the identification of significant assets acquired and liabilities assumed and inquiring about the qualifications and independence of the independent valuers of the Group; evaluating the key assumptions used by the Group in determining the fair value based on information in the valuation report from an independent valuer such as discount rate, long-term growth rates, tax such as discould fair, fong tonin growth faces, and rates, and the estimation of the future business operating results; evaluating the appropriateness in identification of significant assets acquired and liabilities assumed prepared by the Group and inquiring of management for methodologies used in assessing the estimated fair value; and evaluating the adequacy of the disclosures in accordance with the relevant Thai Financial Reporting Standards.